Judge grants Trump's request for a 'special master' to review materials seized from Mar-a-Lago - KESQ

 A federal judge has granted former President Donald Trump’s request to appoint a “special master” to review materials that the FBI seized from Mar-a-Lago last month.

-The decision, from Trump-appointed District Judge Aileen Cannon, is a significant victory for the former President.
+The decision, from Trump-appointed District Judge Aileen Cannon, is a significant victory for the former President, who has railed against the Biden administration and Justice Department since the search was executed four weeks ago.

 “As a function of Plaintiff’s former position as President of the United States, the stigma associated with the subject seizure is in a league of its own,” Cannon wrote.
 “A future indictment, based to any degree on property that ought to be returned, would result in reputational harm of a decidedly different order of magnitude.”

-Both sides have until Friday to nominate a special master candidate and their specific duties.
+Both sides have until Friday to nominate special master candidates and their specific duties.

 Trump’s lawyers argued that a special master was needed because they don’t trust the Justice Department to fairly identify privileged materials that would need to be excluded from the ongoing criminal probe.